leighseverson/purexposure/README.md

 column in a PUR data set.

-Counties are indicated in raw PUR data sets by `county_cd`: a two-digit integer code.
-While you can pull data for for counties with either their name or PUR code, the `find_counties` function could be useful to find the code or name associated with a county.
+Counties are indicated in raw PUR data sets by `county_cd`: a two-digit integer code (this code is unrelated to FIPS codes).
+While you can pull data for for counties with either their name or PUR code, the `find_counties` function could be useful to find the PUR code or name associated with a county.

 ``` r
 find_counties(c("01", "02", "03"), return = "names")